pravega/bookkeeper-operator/README.md

 ## Upgrade the Operator

-For upgrading the bookkeeper operator check the document [operator-upgrade](doc/operator-upgrade.md)
+For upgrading the bookkeeper operator check the document on [Operator Upgrade](doc/operator-upgrade.md)

 ## Features